saraspotey2-debug/Experiment-17/README.md

 # Aim
 Basic Charts and Visual Encoding.
 # Theory
-1. Basic charts and visual encoding in Python involve using graphs like bar, line, pie, scatter, and histogram charts with colors, sizes, shapes, and labels to represent and communicate data effectively.
+1. Basic charts and visual encoding in python involve using graphs like bar, line, pie, scatter, and histogram charts with colors, sizes, shapes, and labels to represent and communicate data effectively.
 2. import matplotlib.pyplot as plt – Imports Matplotlib’s plotting module and gives it the alias plt to create charts and graphs.
 3. import seaborn as sns – Imports Seaborn and gives it the alias sns to create attractive statistical visualizations.
 4. import pandas as pd – Imports Pandas and gives it the alias pd to handle and analyze data using DataFrames.
-5. pd.DataFrame(data) – Creates a Pandas DataFrame (table format) from the given data for easy data analysis and manipulation in Python.
+5. pd.DataFrame(data) – Creates a Pandas DataFrame (table format) from the given data for easy data analysis and manipulation in python.
 6. plt.plot(df['Days'], df['Study_Hours'], marker='o') – Creates a line graph of Days vs Study_Hours with circle markers on each data point.
 7. plt.title("sara") – Adds the title "sara" to the graph.
 8. plt.xlabel("Days") – Labels the x-axis as "Days".